-Nadine Vaujour was discovered and arrested in southwestern France, and Michel survived being shot in the head during a failed bank robbery.
+Nadine Vaujour was discovered and arrested in southwestern France.
+Michel was later shot in the head during a failed bank robbery, but survived.

 The frequent flier

-The Frenchman first used a helicopter to flee from a Luynes prison in 2001.
+Payet first escaped from a Luynes prison via helicopter in 2001.

 Two years later, while still a fugitive, he helped inmates from the same prison escape by chopper.

-He was eventually caught, but then he escaped for the third time from another prison in 2007 using a helicopter hijacked by four men.
+He was eventually caught, but old habits die hard.
+In 2007, he escaped for a third time using a helicopter hijacked by four men.

 Payet and his accomplices fled, and the pilot was not harmed.
 Eventually, Payet was recaptured in Spain.